majortom69/screenspy/README.md

 - Captures screenshots using a C++ client.
 - Sends screenshots to a Telegram bot via a server built with Express.js.
-- Utilizes MySQL database for storing data.
+- Utilizes MySQL database for storing data(Computer Name, last Active).

 ## Prerequisites